CleverRaven/Cataclysm-DDA/doc/JSON_INHERITANCE.md

 Missing optional fields are set to the usual defaults for that type

+When making new abstract definitions, its best practice to place them in a separate file than its inheritors, as doing otherwise might result in load order errors.

 ## Support
 The following types currently support inheritance:
 ```